onaio/ansible-nifi/README.md

 nifi_backup_enabled: True
 ```

-> In order to do a clean backup of the flowfile repository the nifi service must be taken offline - the default time period to do this is midnight.
+> In order to do a clean backup of the flowfile repository the nifi service must be taken offline - the default time period to do this is midnight system time.

 To store backups in S3 instead, something like the following should be set: